Table of Contents

 Note that moisture can be replaced with humidity, too — so mold doesn’t necessarily need large amounts of water to thrive, simply enough moisture in the air can create the ideal conditions for mold growth.
 It is impossible to eliminate certain factors like oxygen and its food sources, and in these cases, it is best to tackle the other sources of mold, like moisture levels to eliminate mold in your home.

 According to the Center for Disease Control (CDC), mold is commonly found in indoor living spaces like homes or apartment buildings and grows in places with moisture availability.
-Without proper testing, it is difficult to determine whether or not your home is harboring one or more of the thousands of species of mold, putting your family at risk.
+Without proper mold testing, it is difficult to determine whether or not your home is harboring one or more of the thousands of species of mold, putting your family at risk.

 Thankfully, you don’t have to identify the type of mold before you eliminate it.
 In the same vein, scientists have not established that one mold type has different effects from the others.
 The consensus now is that, in general, all types of mold can pose the same health risks and should be tackled as soon as possible.